wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 VMware Aria Operations for Applications (previously known as Tanzu Observability by Wavefront) supports both PromQL and Wavefront Query Language (WQL) queries.
 The Query Editor includes admin-level organization settings for enabling PromQL and a query line GUI that includes a translation option.

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-For information about VMware Cloud services subscriptions and original subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html).<br/>
-- For VMware Cloud services subscriptions, users with the **Super Admin** service role (in Super Admin mode) and users with the **Admin** service role can enable the PromQL support. <br/>
-- For original Operations for Applications subscriptions, users with the **Accounts** permission can enable the PromQL support."%}

 * Users with an administrative role in Operations for Applications have control over user defaults:
   - On the **Organization Settings** page (New User Defaults) they can enable users to write queries in PromQL.
   - If queries in PromQL are enabled, they can also set other options.